tomcorbett/opentok-laravel/README.md

       'api_key' => 'API_KEY',

       /**
-      * put yourAPI secret in here
+      * put your API secret in here
       */
       'api_secret' => 'API_SECRET',
     );
   ```

-That's it!
-You're ready to go!

 ### Before you dive in...